pawl/nightmare_forms/README.md

 * No extra code for serializing and deserializing.
 (HTML forms handle this)

 #### Cons
+* The server-side templates need to duplicate all the logic for dynamic fields that you implemented in javascript, because the back-end may need to re-render the form with your current selection when there's invalid submit or when a choice is changed.
 * Large portions of the form must be reloaded when changes to some fields occur.
 This requires a network request and can provide a bad user experience if the response isn't quick.
   * When certain fields are changed, you need javascript to send the item's current values to an endpoint that sends back a replacement for the item's form with the new choices and defaults.
 * Requires supporting multiple ways to load the form.
   * On initial GET, the forms must set the initial field values to what's currently stored in the database for existing items.
 This same form must also allow loading an empty form for create.
-  * When changing fields, the forms must allow loading a single item (that may not exist yet) with only some of the values filled in, so it can load the item form with the correct choices and defaults based on your current selection.
-You may need to take some things stored on the existing item into account (your logic may rely on a previously selected value, for example: you may clear out some other fields if a certain field is changed).
+  * When changing fields, the forms must allow loading a single item (that may not exist yet) with only some of the values filled in.
+This allows loading the item form with the new choices and defaults based on your current selection.
+You may need to take some things stored on the existing item into account (for example: you may clear out some other fields if a certain field is changed to a different value).
   * On POST, the same forms must allow modify existing items and/or creating new ones.
-  * Splitting up this functionality into separate forms may result in a lot of duplicated code.
+  * All this logic mainly ends up lumped into two form objects (one for the Order-level and another for the item-level).
+Splitting up this functionality into different Form objects on the server side may result in a lot of duplicated code for initializing the form.
-* The server-side templates need to duplicate all the logic for dynamic fields that you implemented in javascript, because the back-end may need to re-render the form with your current selection when there's invalid submit or when a choice is changed.
 * Requires custom django template tags for displaying ChoiceField choices: https://github.com/pawl/django_choicefield_display_example
 * Dealing with paired inputs nested in items is difficult.
   * Nested dynamic fields + Django's built-in formsets is really complicated.